Megan – On The Ground Intern

-Anaïs is with us for just over three months as our first remote intern from the UK!
-Currently, she is on a gap year before studying English and French at the University of Oxford in October.
+Anaïs joined the Baobuyu team in March and she is with us until October 2021 as our first remote intern from the UK!
+Currently, she is on a gap year before studying English and French at the University of Oxford in autumn.
 Looking to the future, she hopes to pursue a career in human rights, with a focus on female empowerment and access to education.

 She is working with the ‘Girl Power’ group from afar to organise an ‘Evening of Voice’ in the UK, a project that seeks both to raise the girls’ voices, whilst sharing their stories, traditions and hopes.
 She has also created various resources, such as a ‘Basic First Aid’ booklet and is now collaborating on a ‘Puberty Guide’.